Synthesizing Proxy Applications for MPI Programs: Related Work

 \subsection{Comparison}

 The design of Siesta is inspired by many existing studies.
 Here is a summary of the difference between Siesta and related studies.
 Compared with ScalaBench, APPRIME, DwarfCode, and Pilgrim, Siesta achieves lossless representation of communication events and high-fidelity approximation on computation characteristics, while they conduct lossy compression on communication events and only regard computation behaviors as time intervals.
+Besides, we improve the extraction of inter-process patterns, achieving better compression than the state-of-the-art compression method Pilgrim.
 Compared with Kim's work \cite{iiswc14kim}, Panda's work \cite{pact17lizy}, and MINIME \cite{tc15minime,date17minime}, Siesta solves a more general and challenging computation proxy synthesis problem on distributed architectures, where computation behaviors are more diverse than that on shared-memory architectures they concern.
-Besides, we propose a new design of predefined code blocks and a combination search algorithm that is tolerable to the non-orthogonality of predefined code blocks.
+We also propose a new design of predefined code blocks and a combination search algorithm that can closely approximate target metrics.